avo-hq/docs.avohq.io/docs/2.0/fields/tags.md

 # Tags field

-Adding a list of things to a record is something we need to do pretty frequently, that's why having the `tags` field is really useful.
+Adding a list of things to a record is something we need to do pretty frequently; that's why having the `tags` field is helpful.

 ```ruby
 field :skills, as: :tags